strvcom/frontend-academy-2022/README.md

 # Eventio

-A project developed during the STRV Frontend Academy 2022
+A project developed during the STRV Frontend Academy 2022.
+For the Academy lessons, please, check out the [Wiki pages](https://github.com/strvcom/frontend-academy-2022/wiki).

 ### Built With